paweloczadly/paweloczadly.github.io/_posts/2014-11-28-book-notes-the-docker-book.md

 {% endhighlight %}

 > Since Docker version 1.3 if the linked container is restarted then the IP address in the `etc/hosts` file will be updated with the new IP address.

+## Privileged flag

+> The `--privileged` flag is special and enables Docker's privileged mode.
+Privileged mode allows us to run containers with (almost) all the capabilities of their host machine, including kernel features and device access.